Doug Ruley, Vice President of Culinary Operations| email@example.com

 After 10 great years with Iron Hill, Doug and his wife decided to move to Coastal Delaware.
 In 2006 he started working for SoDel Concepts as Chef of Bluecoast Seafood Grill.
 He took on a strong role in helping the company grow as the opening chef of three SoDel restaurants.
 He currently serves as Vice President and Director of Culinary Operations for SoDel Concepts.

-Doug has been the featured chef at the prestigious James Beard House three times, and also was the head chef for the unprecedented event “Breaking Bread Behind Bars” at the 2015 Mid-Atlantic Food and Wine Festival, the most prestigious event of its kind in the region.
-He was featured as head chef for the 5th annual “Moments in the Moonlight” Gala to benefit Peninsula Regional Medical Center in Salisbury, MD, which hosts over 600 guests.
+Doug has been the featured chef at the prestigious James Beard House four times, and also was the head chef for the unprecedented event “Breaking Bread Behind Bars” at the 2015 Mid-Atlantic Food and Wine Festival, the most prestigious event of its kind in the region.
+Lastly he was featured as head chef for the 5th annual “Moments in the Moonlight” Gala to benefit Peninsula Regional Medical Center in Salisbury, MD, which hosts over 600 guests.

 Doug lives in Fenwick Island with his wife Lisa and their children, Emma and Chase.